Marcus Semien Player Props: Rangers vs. Yankees

 Marcus Semien At The Plate

-- Semien has an RBI in 35 of 75 games this year, with multiple RBI in 13 of them.
-He has also driven home three or more of his team's runs in five contests.
+- In 46.1% of his games this year, Semien has had at least one RBI.
+He's picked up more than one in 17.1% and driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.